 Non-traditional students and applicants not meeting the above requirements may be considered for Provisional (Probationary) admission as determined on a case-by-case basis.

 The department offers thesis and non-thesis options and a concentration in public history.

-The degree candidate for a Master of Arts in History will take 27 credits of course work (out of a total of 33), which includes the following:
+The degree candidate for a Master of Arts in History with a concentration in Public History will take 33 hours of course work, which includes the following:

 |Four history elective courses (at the 5000G-level or above)|